Banknotes of Denmark, 1997 series: The 500 kroner note

-Issued on 12 September 1997 – updated on 24 September 2003 – out of print as of 15 February 2011.
+Danmarks Nationalbank issued the 500 kroner bank note (DKK500) on 12 September 1997 and updated it on 24 September 2003.
+It has been out of print since 15 February 2011.

-The Danish 500 kroner bill (DKK500) is a denomination of Danish currency.
-Danish nuclear physicist Niels Bohr (7 October 1885 to 18 November 1962) is featured on the front of the bill.
-Niels Bohr was a major contributor to modern science and was very influential on the development of modern nuclear physics.
-He won many awards, including the Nobel Prize for Physics in 1922.
+Danish nuclear physicist Niels Bohr is featured on the front of the bill.
 The Danish Central Bank was heavily criticized by the Danish Cancer Society for choosing a portrait of Dr Bohr smoking a pipe, in an age of smoking bans.

-A knight in armour fighting a dragon is featured on the reverse side.
-The design comes from a stone relief from Lihme Church in northern Jutland.
+A knight in armour fighting a dragon is featured on the reverse side which was derived from a stone relief from Lihme Church in northern Jutland.

-The current version of this bill came into circulation on 24 September 2003.

 The 500 kroner bill is sometimes referred to as a plovmand (ploughman) because previous issues of the bill featured a picture of a man with a plough.

 The 1000 kroner note

-Issued on 18 September 1998 – updated on 25 November 2004.
+Danmarks Nationalbank issued the 1000 kroner bank note (DKK1000) on 18 September 1998 and updated on 25 November 2004.

-The Danish thousand-kroner bill (DKK1000) is a denomination of Danish currency.
 Danish artists Anna and Michael Ancher are featured on the front side of the bill.
-It is at present the largest denomination in circulation, and the current version came into circulation on 25 November 2004.
-The banknote is 165 mm x 72 mm.

-The front of the banknote has a double portrait of artists Anna and Michael Ancher (18 August 1859 to 15 April 1935, and 9 June 1849 to 19 September 1927).
-The couple are known for their paintings depicting everyday life in the fishing town of Skagen.
 The portraits featured on the banknote were inspired by two paintings by Danish artist Peder Severin Krøyer made in 1884, and originally hung on the walls in the dining room at Brøndums Hotel in Skagen.
 The anchor background pattern on the banknote does not directly refer to the artists' surname (anker means anchor in Danish), but to a necklace worn by Anna.

-The back of the banknote shows a tournament scene from a sepulchral monument in Bislev Church in northern Jutland.
+The back of the banknote shows a tournament scene from a sepulchral monument in Bislev Church near Nibe.

 The 1000 kroner bill is sometimes referred to as a tudse (toad), from a word play on the word tusinde (a thousand).
+It was the largest denomination of the 1997 series.
+The banknote is 165 mm x 72 mm.